Reference » Integrations » Kubernetes and OpenShift

 In the following documentation, unless otherwise noted, all mentions of Kubernetes includes the OpenShift implementation of Kubernetes.
 All mentions of Kubernetes namespaces intentionally includes the OpenShift concept of Projects.

 You deploy the components of the Conjur cluster in its own Kubernetes namespace, each component in its own pod on the same or different nodes.
 User applications are then deployed in other namespaces.
-Applications gain access to Conjur through authenticated login orchestrated by an authentication sidecar.
+Applications gain access to Conjur through authenticated login orchestrated by an authentication sidecar or init container.

 The Conjur cluster components work together to provide high availability.
 The Conjur component locations can change over time as your deployment evolves.